 The supported browsers are Chrome and Firefox.
 You must use one of these two browsers for FULL functionality in the learning environment.
 The Internet browser must be up to date (installed or updated within the last month).
 A reliable high-speed internet connection is required.
 You must bring a laptop with a camera and microphone to all face-to-face sessions.
 You will be recording yourself and uploading assignments during these sessions.
 While you can access course materials through tablets and smartphones, laptops are recommended for uploading recordings and assignments.

 CPLED strives to make PREP accessible to everyone, including persons with disabilities.
 Accommodation requests must be supported by evidence that the student has a ground for accommodation.
-The documentation requirement is not intended to create additional challenges for the student, but to ensure that accommodations are only granted when appropriate to preserve fairness for all students.
+The documentation requirement is not intended to create additional challenges, but to ensure that accommodations are only granted when appropriate to preserve fairness for all students.
 Students requesting accommodation are not requesting to be relieved of their responsibility to develop the essential competencies expected of all students.
 To protect both students and the integrity of the program, all students (regardless of accommodation) must still meet all PREP requirements and participate in all essential program components.
 An accommodation request must be received within a reasonable period of time.
-Whenever possible, students are encouraged to raise potential accessibility issues during the registration process.
-CPLED will work directly with each student to develop an individualized plan, considering a range of environmental, instructional, and assessment conditions.
+Whenever possible, you are encouraged to raise potential accessibility issues during the registration process.
+CPLED will work directly with you to develop an individualized plan, considering a range of environmental, instructional, and assessment conditions.
 For more information refer to the policy regarding accommodations.

 PREP is delivered using the D2L platform and D2L conforms with Web Content Accessibility Guidelines (WCAG).
 However, if you experience any accessibility issues while completing PREP, please inform us at email@example.com so that we may investigate.